Skellefteå Municipality: Economy

 The largest employer in Skellefteå Municipality is the mining company Boliden AB, with about 1,200 employees.

 Elections

 Riksdag

-These are the results of the elections to the Riksdag for Kiruna Municipality since the 1972 municipal reform.
+These are the results of the elections to the Riksdag for Skellefteå Municipality since the 1972 municipal reform.
 SCB did not publish the party's results for the Sweden Democrats between 1988 and 1998 because of the party's small size nationally.